PascalBod/stm32-swv/README.md

 Resume the execution.

-The SWV Exception Trace Log tab displays the exceptions when they happen.
+The SWV Exception Trace Log view displays the exceptions when they happen.
 In our example, the only active code is the SysTick handler, called every time the SysTick interruption is triggered.
-Consequently, the **Data** tab of the SWV Exception Trace Log tab only displays periodic calls to the SysTick handler:
+Consequently, the **Data** tab of the SWV Exception Trace Log view only displays periodic calls to the SysTick handler:

 ![](images/exceptionLogData01.png)